microsoft/java-on-aca-with-ai/spring/README.md

-# Build, Run and Monitor Intelligent Java Apps on Azure Container Apps and Azure OpenAI
+# Build, Run and Monitor Intelligent Spring Java Apps on Azure Container Apps and Azure OpenAI

-## What you should expect

-This is not the official documentation but an opinionated workshop.

-It is a hands-on training, and it will use the command line extensively.
-The idea is to get coding very quickly and play with the platform, from a simple demo to far more complex examples.

-After completing all the guides, you should have a fairly good understanding of everything that Java on Azure Container Apps offers.
+This series of guides focus on building Java applications using Spring framwork and running them on Azure Container Apps.
+It also covers how to use Azure OpenAI to build AI applications.

 ## [00 - Prerequisites and Setup](00-setup-your-environment/README.md)